Nazicc/tenable-ui-assessment/README.md

 Live demo at https://somecoolguy.github.io/tenable-ui-assessment/ (Tested in Chrome on Windows 10).
 Enter a number in the "Number of hosts" textbox and submit it to see the list of configurations.

+## Libraries
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Other libraries I used included: